Myanmar court sentences ousted leader Suu Kyi to 4 years

 Suu Kyi’s lawyers sought vigorously to have the incitement charge dismissed.
 The prosecution’s evidence consisted of statements posted on a Facebook page of Suu Kyi’s party.
 Defense lawyers argued that Suu Kyi and a co-defendant, former President Win Myint, could not be held responsible for the statements — which criticized the takeover and suggested in broad terms that it be resisted — because they were already in detention.

-The former mayor of Naypyitaw, Myo Aung, was another defendant in the charge, which carries a maximum penalty of two years in prison and a fine.
-Win Myint was sentenced to a total of four years and Myo Aung to two years.
+The former mayor of Naypyitaw, Myo Aung, was another defendant on the incitement charge, which carries a maximum penalty of two years in prison and a fine.
+He was sentenced to two years. while Win Myint was sentenced to a total of four years, two for incitement and two for breaching coronavirus restrictions.

 February’s seizure of power was met by nationwide nonviolent demonstrations, which security forces quashed with deadly force.
 They have killed about 1,300 civilians, according to a detailed tally compiled by the Assistance Association for Political Prisoners.